 Helping with a T&E Care program or event

-- Fundraisers – for our big fundraiser each fall we need lots of volunteers: planning decorations and activities, soliciting auction prizes and sponsors, creating the program booklet, managing the silent auction and raffles, recordkeeping, sending invitations, etc. Contact us at firstname.lastname@example.org.
+- Fundraisers – for our big fundraiser each fall we need lots of volunteers: planning decorations and activities, soliciting auction prizes and sponsors, creating the program booklet, managing the silent auction and raffles, record keeping, sending invitations, etc. Contact us at email@example.com.

-- Furniture moving – we provide furniture to families who have moved to a new home in this area and have no furniture, or just need a new bed or other furniture.
-If you have a large vehicle and are willing to help move items let us know at email@example.com
+- Furniture moving – Now and then we provide furniture to families who have moved to a new home in this area and have no furniture, or just need a new bed or other furniture.
+If you have a large vehicle and are willing to help move items let us know at firstname.lastname@example.org

 - Help with our programs – we run a number of programs during the year that are labor intensive.
-These include
+These include:

 - our School Supply Drive – committee work begins in March/April, the drive runs in July and sorting day is late July.
 Questions: email@example.com